COVID-19 Resource Page

 The findings suggest that higher levels of autoantibodies directed against specific chemokines are associated with favorable disease outcomes in COVID-19 convalescents.

-Specific immune response to SARS-CoV-2 nucleocapsid protein in individuals with neurological manifestations of post-acute COVID syndrome
+Distinct immunological signature and specific immune response to SARS-CoV-2 nucleocapsid protein in individuals diagnosed with neurological manifestations of post-acute COVID syndrome

 Individuals with neuro-PASC had a distinct pattern of T cell activation and specific immune responses against the SARS-CoV-2 nucleocapsid (N) protein.